 You wouldn't know now that Kora has lived a tough life fending for herself and her babies on the heartless streets of Houston.
 She was rescued from under a trailer with her nursing babies, ribs showing, no hair and eating rocks.

 But that life is over, and Kora has settled right into her foster home!
 She is an affectionate, loving girl who wants to be part of the family.
 She is potty trained, crate trained and rarely barks!
-She loves going on walks, though she does try to go after cars... probably due to being alone on the streets for so long.
+She loves going on walks, though she sometimes tries to go after cars... probably due to being alone on the streets for so long!

 Kora is very low key during the day, but she does enjoy playing tug with some toys in the evening!
 She also enjoys cuddling on the couch to watch a good movie :-) Kora does get protective of her family when new people enter the home, so proper introductions are necessary for people and dogs.
 She does great with other dogs once she has been introduced!
-She also seems to warm up to women more quickly than men.
+She also seems to warm up to women more quickly than men, but does great with my husband & young kids.
 She is going to be an excellent addition for someone's patient, loving family!
-Give her a chance, you won't regret it.
+Give her a chance, you won't regret it!

 The adoption fee includes vaccinations, bordetella, deworming, rabies, spay/neuter and microchip.
 There is an additional $10.99 fee for Home Again for a lifetime registration of the microchip.
 If adopting a puppy, the rabies and spay/neuter will be done at the same time by our vet once they are 4 months old and billed to us.
 It is against the law in the State of Texas for a rescue not to be sterilized so we have to make sure it gets completed and that we have record of it.